 - Pain in the temple area, or

-- Locking or dislocation of the jaw (usually after widely yawning), referred to as lockjaw.
+- Locking or dislocation of the jaw joint (usually after widely yawning), referred to as lockjaw.

 Women have a higher likelihood than men of developing TMJ.
 Sufferers most commonly fall between the ages of 18-44, though others can still develop the condition.
 Genetics and chronic pain also play into the development of TMJ syndrome.